The Music Room

 to see her sitting there in her sparkling gown,

-dressed as a princess holding court, her visitors
+dressed as a princess holding court, a living

 revelation, set to some romantic melody from